popsim-consortium/stdpopsim/docs/development.rst

   a specified reason for citing this model.
 * ``generation_time``: The generation time for the species in years.
 If you are implementing a generic model, the generation time should default to 1.
+* ``mutation_rate``: The mutation rate assumed during the inference of this demographic model, if a mutation rate was used.
+If no mutation rate is associated with this demographic model, which is generally uncommon but possible, depending on the inference method, the mutation rate should be set to ``None``.

 Every demographic model has a few necessary features or attributes.
 First of all, demographic models are defined by the population sizes, migration rates, split and